 Our Community Center programs provide a safe and nurturing environment for nearly 100 youth daily from low-income neighborhoods, at no cost to families.

-Similar to our before and after school programs, our community centers keep kids safe while offering them challenging activities and learning experiences, and focus on establishing caring, mentoring, adult relationships, nurturing their social and emotional growth, and promoting healthy life choices.
-The extra learning time after school offered by community center programs has been shown to help enrich the lives of students who may have less access to books or enrichment at home.
+Just like our before and after school programs, our community centers offer youth challenging activities and learning experiences, and focus on establishing caring, mentoring, adult relationships, nurturing their social and emotional growth, and promoting healthy life choices.
+The extra enrichment time after school offered by community center programs has been shown to help enhance the lives of students who may have less access to books or enrichment at home.
 Research has also shown that quality after-school programs can improve school attendance, by nurturing a sense of belonging, creating a connection to caring adults, and providing academic enrichment, which combine to make children more likely to go to school.

-The centers, funded in part by a grant from the Municipality of Anchorage, serve children living in the Mountain View, West Fairview and Loussac Place neighborhoods.
-Partnerships with the Anchorage School District, Central Lutheran Church and Cook Inlet Housing Authority and many other corporate and individuals supporters, make this program possible.
-Our funders and partners understand that investing in the health and safety of all young people by providing extended learning opportunities, will help close the achievement gap and prepare our young people to become thriving, contributing adults.
+The Centers, funded in part by a grant from the Municipality of Anchorage, serve children living in the Mountain View, West Fairview, and Loussac Place neighborhoods.
+Partnerships with the Anchorage School District, Cook Inlet Housing Authority and many other corporate and individuals supporters, make this program possible.
+Our funders and partners understand that investing in the health and safety of all young people by providing extended learning opportunities will help close the achievement gap and prepare our young people to become thriving, contributing adults.

-With the support of ML&P and the Anchorage Community Land Trust, and many other corporate as well as individual donors, Camp Fire was able to establish a morning Center Program at Tyson Elementary in Mountain View to provide a safe, consistent and engaging before school environment for students of the school.
+Tyson Elementary Program With the support of ML&P,the Anchorage Community Land Trust, and many other corporate as well as individual donors, Camp Fire was able to establish a morning Center Program at Tyson Elementary in Mountain View to provide a safe, consistent and engaging before school environment for students of the school.
 An ongoing successful working relationship with Tyson Elementary school staff has helped ensure that Tyson youth start their day off ready to learn each and every morning.